Shahimti/Customer-Churn-Risk-Analysis-PowerBI/README.md

 Northbridge Communications is a subscription-based telecommunications provider operating under recurring revenue contracts.

-The company began experiencing rising customer churn, leading to instability in recurring revenue and reduced customer lifetime value.
+The company began experiencing rising customer churn, leading to instability in recurring revenue and reduced customer lifetime value

 Leadership identified the following concerns: